Vemac Car Company

-The Vemac Car Company, Ltd., commonly known simply as Vemac (ヴィーマック, Vuīmakku), was a low-volume Anglo-Japanese car manufacturer.
+The Vemac Car Company, Ltd., commonly known simply as Vemac (ヴィーマック, Vuīmakku), was a low-volume British-Japanese car manufacturer.
 The company is noted today for their construction of race cars used in the All Japan Grand Touring Car Championship (JGTC) and its successor, Super GT.

 History

 The Vemac Car Company was founded in 1998 by two employees of Tokyo R&D, Osamu Hatakawa and Masao Ono, who sought to make a road-going version of the Cadwell lightweight racing car designed by the company.
 Vemac was set up in 1998 with the help of Ono's close friend Chris Craft, a racing driver turned engineer.
 Vemac itself consisted of three parent companies, those being Tokyo R&D, Light Car Company, and Composite Group.

 With the help of businessman Vernon Fotheringham, the three designed a car that would be become known as the Vemac RD180; the name "Vemac" came about as a combination of the names of the three individuals who were involved in the car's design (Vernon, Masao, Chris), while the company's logo represents the nationalities of the three individuals.
 Around that point, the company appointed Richard Ward as their design director.

 A sister company, Vemac Car Company Ltd., was later formed and led by Chris's son Luke to produce and sell the car in the United Kingdom; it was based in Chelmsford, Essex.
 The RD180 was first presented in 2000; described as a "neo-historic sports racing car", it used a Honda-sourced powertrain and entered limited production in the United Kingdom and Japan.
 The successor to the RD180, known as the RD200, was introduced in 2004 and built by the Light Car Company.